yuyu2172/image-labelling-tool/examples/ssd/README.md

 2. Train SSD

 This script assumes data stored in the annotation style of this annotation tool.
-This means that you do not need to write any data loader code by yourself.
+Thanks to that, you do not need to write any data loader code by yourself.

 ```bash
 python train.py --train DATA_DIR --label_names LABEL_NAMES --gpu GPU